 Saturday, July 25, 2015

-SUN-ROASTED GREEN CHILIES!
+SUN-ROASTED GREEN CHILES!

 1. Wash and dry the chilies.